Arshad Sami Khan: Personal life

 Arshad Sami Khan was born in January 1942 into an ethnic Pashtun family that had migrated from Afghanistan.
-His paternal grandfather, General Mehfooz Jan hailed from Herat, Afghanistan and was the governor of 4 provinces in Afghanistan, namely Herat, Kabul, Jalalabad and Balkh, under the Reign of King Amanullah Khan.
-Khan's paternal great-grandfather General Ahmed Jan was the civil and military adviser as well as the physician to King Ameer Abdur Rahman Khan.
+His paternal grandfather, General Mehfooz Jan hailed from Herat, Afghanistan and was the governor of 4 provinces in Afghanistan, namely Herat, Kabul, Jalalabad and Balkh, during the reign of King Amanullah Khan.
+Khan's paternal great-grandfather General Ahmed Jan was the civil and military adviser as well as physician to Emir (king) Abdur Rahman Khan.
 General Ahmed Jan, the father of Gen. Mafooz Jan, was the conqueror of Kafiristan and named it Nuristan.
-However, at the time of the revolution during at which Habibullah Kalakani became the first ruler of Persian descent in Afghanistan since Ahmad shah Abdali.
+However, at the time of the revolution during which Habibullah Kalakani became the first ruler of Persian descent in Afghanistan since Ahmad shah Abdali.
 Habibullah Kalakani with the support of the General Afghan population removed King Amanullah for his failure to bring any positive or foundational changes in Afghanistan that Khan's paternal grandfather, General Mehfooz Jan was executed, and as a result the family had to migrate to Peshawar which was a part of British India at that time.

 Pakistan Air Force

 Khan decided in his early years to follow the military traditions of his forefathers and joined the Pakistan Air Force.
+He participated in the Pakistan Air Force raid that destroyed the Pathankot air base during the Indo-Pakistani War of 1965.
 He became a national hero and was awarded the Sitara-e-Jurat, Pakistan's third highest military medal of honour for bravery.
 His name is honoured at the Pakistan Air Force Museum in Karachi.
 He was also the youngest recipient of the prestigious "Best Fighter Pilot's Trophy".

 Khan also had the distinction of serving three presidents of Pakistan as their aide-de-camp (ADC); namely presidents Ayub Khan, Yahya Khan and Zulfiqar Ali Bhutto.

 He retired from the Air Force in 1972 and joined the Foreign Service on the behest of President Zulfiqar Ali Bhutto.

 Ambassador

-Arshad Sami Khan was appointed Pakistan's first Ambassador to Estonia in August 1993 along with serving as Ambassador to three other Scandinavian countries simultaneously; Sweden, Denmark and Norway.
+Arshad Sami Khan was appointed Pakistan's first ambassador to Estonia in August 1993 along with serving as ambassador to three other Scandinavian countries simultaneously: Sweden, Denmark and Norway.
 He served as Ambassador of Pakistan to ten other countries.